kravchenmd/DHT22_COM/README.md

 # DHT22_COM

 Arduino firmware and Python script for reading data of the temperature-humidity sensor [DHT-22](https://www.waveshare.com/DHT22-Temperature-Humidity-Sensor.htm) from Arduino.

 Arduino connection (the signal line is connected to aт arbitrary pin, it can be changed in the firmware code):
-*Note: the sensor can be powered either with 5 or 3.3 V*

  - Arduino Uno